Economic Benefits of Recreational Cannabis

 Forget the old trope of the lonely stoner hanging out on the raggedy couch in his mom’s basement while perusing minimum wage job advertisements that he’ll never take.
-No. That’s not what the stoners of the 2020s are.
-Instead, cannabis users around the country are hard-working and motivated professionals breaking barriers and fighting against stigmas.
-The cannabis industry is booming and it’s being driven by career-minded people who also understand the importance of legalized weed.
-These people not only see the positive personal benefits for cannabis use but also the economic benefits.
-Cannabis is not only used as an alternative for costly medications but can also be much less expensive than other mind-altering habits like alcohol (plus, who doesn’t love the benefit of no hangovers).
+No. That is not the look of today’s “stoners.”
+Cannabis users around the country are hard-working and motivated professionals breaking barriers and fighting against stigmas of the past.
+The cannabis industry is booming, and it’s being driven by career-minded people who also understand the importance of legalized weed.
+These people are not only pushing the positive personal benefits of cannabis use but also the obvious economic benefits.
+Cannabis is used as an alternative for costly medications as well as a recreation that is safer and often times less expensive than alcohol and its side effects — and who doesn’t love the benefit of no hangovers?!

 Far-Reaching Economic Impact of Medical and Recreational Cannabis

-While personal economic benefits are great, that’s not what state and federal lawmakers are looking at.
+While personal economic benefits are important, that doesn’t seem to be the motivation for state and federal lawmakers.
 Instead, it is important to recognize the further-reaching benefits that medical and recreational cannabis can have on the economy.
 As cannabis is able to reach more people, it will bring positive impacts to these areas.

 A new industry is often a good thing especially in situations where there are many other markets, but they’re saturated.
 Cannabis is a brand new industry for many states and is an opportunity for a crop of new people and businesses to enjoy the many offshoots that it provides.
-Not only does cannabis legalization provide the typical retail market that most are familiar with, it also provides adjacent businesses like cultivators, processors, packaging, distribution and all the other businesses that go into an entire market (even storage – we can’t resist that shameless plug, it is our own blog, after all).
+Not only does cannabis legalization provide the typical retail market that most are familiar with, it also provides adjacent businesses like cultivators, processors, packaging, distribution and all the other businesses that go into an entire market (even cannabis storage — sorry, we couldn’t resist!).

-With most cannabis-centric businesses being small and local businesses, it is an opportunity for even micro-economies to become revitalized.
-The revenue from these businesses has an opportunity to right back into the pockets of locals instead of large corporations.
+Many cannabis-centric businesses are small and local businesses, so it’s an opportunity for even micro-economies to become revitalized.
+The revenue from these businesses has an opportunity to flow right back into the pockets of locals instead of large corporations.

 Cannabis Jobs and the Economy

 With any new industry also comes the need for jobs within that industry.
 What’s great about the cannabis industry?
-Unlike other industries where cannabis users are barred from employment because of archaic practices like drug tests looking for marijuana specifically, the industry is open to employees who use cannabis and may even be encouraging to those who are applying.
-This opens up an entirely new applicant pool which can bring further benefits to the economy.
+Unlike other industries where cannabis users are barred from employment because of archaic practices like drug tests looking for marijuana, the industry is open to employees who use cannabis and some companies may even request it, like budtenders, product developers, etc. This opens up a new applicant pool, which can further benefit the economy.